• Skip to main content

 Enjoy a Kodak moment with a visit to Treasure Falls.
 This natural waterfall is the most spectacular in the spring and fall when the greatest amount of water is flowing, but locals are known to visit year-round because of the popular walking trails.

-Those who are able to hike have the option to choose between the steep trail or the main trail.
+Those who can hike have the option to choose between the steep trail or the main trail.
 While both of these options lead best vantage point of the falls, those who are unable to hike will still enjoy this natural attraction as Treasure Falls is visible from the parking lot.

 Go on an aerial excursion

-While many visitors choose to explore Pagosa Springs by land or water, others choose to enjoy the landscape from new heights on a hot air balloon tour.
-Rocky Mountain Balloon Adventures treat their guests to an all-encompassing view of Pagosa Springs’ canyons and valleys.
+While many visitors choose to explore Pagosa Springs by land or water, others choose to enjoy the landscape from new heights on a hot-air balloon tour.
+Rocky Mountain Balloon Adventures treats its guests to an all-encompassing view of Pagosa Springs’ canyons and valleys.
 From the sky, many guests spot wildlife like deer, elk, and turkeys far below while birds like eagles, hawks, and osprey fly past.

 Hit the slopes at the Wolf Creek Ski Resort